This is fabulous four-food-group recipe. If you wish, serve it with a green salad and lovage dressing.

 • 1/2 cup fresh pepper, chopped

-• 3 small fresh porcini or button mushrooms, thinly sliced
+• 3 small fresh porcini, shiitake or button mushrooms, thinly sliced

 • 1/4 cup olive oil